ChimeHQ/Neon/README.md

 ### RangeState

 Neon's lowest-level component is called RangeState.
 This module contains the core building blocks used for the rest of the system.
 RangeState is built around the idea of hybrid synchronous/asynchronous execution.
-Making everything async is a lot easier, but that makes it impossible to provide a low-latency path for small documents.
-It is content-independent.
+Making everything async would be a lot easier, but would make it impossible to provide a low-latency path for small documents.
+RangeState is content-independent.

 - `HybridSyncAsyncValueProvider`: a fundamental type that defines work in terms of both synchronous and asynchronous functions
 - `RangeProcessor`: performs on-demand processing of range-based content (think parsing)
 - `RangeValidator`: building block for managing the validation of range-based content
-- `RangeInvalidationBuffer`: buffer and consolidate invalidations so they can be applied at the optimal time
+- `RangeInvalidationBuffer`: buffers and consolidates invalidations so they can be applied at the optimal time
 - `SinglePhaseRangeValidator`: performs validation with a single data source (single-phase highlighting)
 - `ThreePhaseRangeValidator`: performs validation with primary, fallback, and secondary data sources (three-phase highlighting)